remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My Model is covered in my notebook on chapter : **"`Model Architecture`"**
+- My Model is covered in my notebook in chapter : **"`Model Architecture`"**
+- It is based on LeNet Model seen in the course, adapted to input images (3 channels when RGB or BGR, 1 channel if taking Grayscale images like in the course) and adapted to classify 43 classes (43 different German Traffic Sign) instead of 10 classes from LeNet MNIST model.
+-

-It consists of the following layers:
+- It consists of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|